Article

 Technically they’re “self-regulated,” but factoring companies do come under the supervision of UK Finance, FCA and NACFB - these cover financial services in the UK.

 These providers exist because the banks fall short in some way.
-Some may be specifically designed to “disrupt” traditional banking services, and thus can be faster, easier to use, and more dynamic
+Some may be specifically designed to “disrupt” traditional banking services and thus can be faster, easier to use and more dynamic.

 They can also be specialised in specific industries or business models.
 Or they’ll have tools and apps that integrate with your existing business tech stack.

-Finally some may charge more competitive rates.
+Finally, some may charge more competitive rates.

 But in essence, they’re offering a similar service to the traditional banks.
-Together, these two players represent the factoring options for UK small businesses today.
+Together, these two players represent the factoring options for small UK businesses today.

-At Mimo, we believe that a few key changes need to happen.
+At Mimo, we believe that a few key changes need to happen:

 1. Make accounts payable and receivable the same process

-Ideally you’d also have the same people handling both ends.
+Ideally, you’d also have the same people handling both ends.
 Whether that’s the founder or the finance team, it pays to have someone looking at cash flow holistically.

 2. Allow for real-time factoring